Key highlights

 VPS hosting

 VPS provides high uptime as long as the hosting provider maintains the physical server well.
-However, since multiple virtual servers share the same hardware, any hardware failure or resource contention can impact availability.
+However, since multiple virtual servers share the same hardware, any hardware failure or resource contention can impact the availability of all virtual servers.

-Many VPS providers offer uptime guarantees of 99.9% or higher.
-But performance may still fluctuate if the host system experiences issues.
+Many VPS hosting providers offer uptime guarantees of 99.9% or higher.
+However, performance may still fluctuate if the host system experiences issues.

 Dedicated hosting